hasura/graphql-engine/manual/project/deploy.rst

 .. code-block:: bash

-  $ git push <cluster-name/alias> master --no-verify
+  $ git push hasura master --no-verify  # where 'hasura' is the cluster-alias